Joan Leitzel

 Joan Ruth Leitzel (née Phillips; born July 2, 1936) is an American mathematician and university administrator.
-She was the president of the University of New Hampshire from 1996 to 2002.
-She received the Charles Holmes Pettee Medal in 2002 for her contributions to the University of New Hampshire.
-She attended Hanover College (BA 1958), Brown University (AM 1961), and Indiana University (PhD 1965 in algebra under the supervision of George William Whaples).
+She served as interim Chancellor of the University of Nebraska–Lincoln for six months before becoming the president of the University of New Hampshire.
+She served in that role from 1996 to 2002 and received the Charles Holmes Pettee Medal in 2002 for her contributions to the University of New Hampshire.

+Leitzel graduated from Valparaiso High School.
+She then attended Hanover College (BA 1958), Brown University (AM 1961), and Indiana University Bloomington (PhD 1965 in algebra under the supervision of George William Whaples).

+Dr. Leitzel was the commencement speaker at Hanover College and received an honorary doctorate degree from her undergraduate alma mater in May 2024.